 Most items belonging to the Goodson Law Library may be checked out and stored in a journal office or the shelf outside the level one journal offices for one academic semester, with the option to renew for one additional academic semester (but not over the summer).
-Members of a law journal staff may check out Law Library circulating items to the journal alcove/office.
 Items may be subject to recall after two weeks.

-To check out Law Library items to a journal alcove/office, mention the journal name to the library staff member at the time of borrowing.
+To extend the loan period for Law Library items for journal use, mention the journal name to the library staff member at the time of borrowing.
 A green carrel slip should be filled out and placed in each item borrowed.
-Items checked out to the journal space are subject to recall by other library users and may be removed from the journal alcove or office by library staff if needed.
+Items checked out to journal students are subject to recall by other library users and may be removed from the journal office or storage area by library staff if needed.

-The Collection Services Department can provide a book cart for your use if a large number of items are being checked out at one time.
+The Collection Services Department can provide a book cart for your use if a large number of items are being checked out (or in) at one time.
 Carts should be returned to Collection Services as soon as transport of the items is completed.